-The stator lamination core consists of thin thickness (0.50 to 0,65 mm.) magnetic laminations.
+The stator lamination core consists of thin thickness (0,65 mm.) magnetic laminations.
 Longitudinal grooves are made in the part of the laminations nearest to the air gap, called slots, distributed evenly around the air gap with the winding housed inside them.